Skip to main content

 Rail systems are becoming increasingly important as social infrastructure around the world because they have less environmental impact than other forms of transport and offer a mass transit solution.
 The CO2 emissions from railway systems per unit of transportation volume (people/km) is very low, about one-sixth of that from private cars, contributing to the reduction of risks from air pollution caused by exhaust from internal combustion engines.

-As a comprehensive rail systems integrator, Hitachi provides rolling stock, railcar systems and transport systems such as signalling and train management systems globally to customers in Japan, Europe, the Americas, India and Asia.
+As a comprehensive rail systems integrator, Hitachi provides rolling stock, railcar systems and transport systems such as signalling and train management systems globally to customers in Japan, Europe, the Americas and Asia.
 Hitachi will contribute to energy saving by enhancing its products efficiency.

 Lighter than stainless steel rolling stock, A-train rolling stock saves energy in operation and can run at high speeds.
 It is also easy to recycle, enabling effective use of resources.